 Today, more than ever, Spanish is on demand on the job market as the hispanic population

 We believe that along linguistic abilities, successful communication is achieved through the understanding of the foreign culture.
 The Spanish curriculum does not focus heavily on literature like most traditional Spanish programs at other institutions.
 We aim at providing you with the practical skills to communicate in the foreign language while teaching significant components of culture to help you gain a better understanding of your interlocutors' background.

 Want to be successful in the educational and professional career?
 Study Spanish at McKendree!

-McKendree will soon offer Chinese and French!
+McKendree offers Chinese and French regularly!
 So keep an eye open for those courses!

 Bachelor of Arts in Spanish

 Spanish courses are geared towards the practical usage of the language and a better understanding of the Spanish-speaking culture.
 This curriculum will provide you with the linguistic skills and cultural sensibility to communicate effectively with the Spanish-speaking population.
 You're urged to start Spanish in the your first semester to complete your degree on time.
 You must complete at least 30 Spanish credit hours.

 A minor in Spanish is also offered as well as a language teaching endorsement to teach middle school.

 • A Spanish curriculum that keeps in mind students' practical and professional needs in the language.

 • Study Abroad programs in many Spanish-speaking countries (Spain, Argentina, Costa Rica, Chile, ...etc).